 Certain short-tail keywords, in this example “Lady Gaga”, have high traffic, but a lot of pages try to optimize for this keyword.
 The competition is correspondingly high.
 Long-tail keywords, here “Fastest WordPress Hosting”, have less traffic, but it is relatively easy to rank for this keyword combination.
 Long-tail keywords are closely related to niche keywords: niche keywords and the content gap terms in online marketing.

-Also, Long-tail keywords have more refined search intent with a search history behind it which provide a better conversion rate and authority.
-Having long-tail keywords in a specific niche and historical user data which is created via these queries create authority in the eyes of the Search Engine.
-Also, this authority increases the crawl efficiency, demand and frequency.
-Thanks to this authority, targeting the short-tail keywords with multiple search intent and high search volume will be easier.
+Also, long-tail keywords have a more refined search intent with a search history behind it, which provides a better conversion rate and authority.
+Having long-tail keywords in a specific niche and historical user data which is created via these queries creates authority in the eyes of the Search Engine.
+Also, this authority increases crawl efficiency, demand and frequency.
+Thanks to this authority, targeting short-tail keywords with multiple search intent and high search volume will be easier.

 To learn more about On-Page SEO, you may read the some of the guidelines below:

 What is Keyword Research?